Free Guide — Southern California

 If it works for you, I come to you

-You say yes, I show up — wherever you are in California.
+You say yes, I show up — wherever you are in Southern California.
 I verify the car and we handle the paperwork.
 Payment is a certified cashier's check — we can meet at your bank so you verify it on the spot.
 Chase customers can receive a direct transfer instead.

 No obligation at any step.
 If the number doesn't work for you, no hard feelings — and I'll tell you what I think your best move is.